The Railz API uses API keys to authenticate requests. You can view and manage your API keys in the Railz Dashboard™.

 Authorization: Bearer your_api_key

 Admin and Developer users can view and generate API keys from the Railz Dashboard™.
+You must replace

-your_api_keywith your API key.
+your_api_key with your API key.